flow-ai/flowai-js-templates/README.md

 <dd><p>Template with a short description and buttons to request input from the user.</p>
 </dd>
 <dt><a href="#Card">Card</a></dt>
-<dd><p>Template composed of an image attachment, short description and buttons to request input from the user.</p>
+<dd><p>Template composed of a media attachment, short description and buttons to request input from the user.</p>
 </dd>
 <dt><a href="#Carousel">Carousel</a></dt>
 <dd><p>Template that displays a set of cards</p>